 A content outline is a very important part of your content structure.
-On the top left corner of your editor, you will find a little “i” in a circle.
+You will find a little “i” in a circle in the top left corner of your editor.
 By clicking on this, you can see the complete structure of your blog at a glance.

 6. Reusable Block Template